 Incidentally, the lineage in much of the Middle East goes back to Ishmael, the son of Abraham.
-God did not bless Ishmael, but cursed him and said he would be a wild man with his hand against every man (Genesis 16:12).
+God cursed Ishmael and said he would be a wild man with his hand against every man (Genesis 16:12).
 As we know today, most of Ishmael's descendants in the Middle East are pitted against God's chosen people and the rest of the world under the religion of Islam.

 And then there was Esau, whose descendants are still prevalent in the Middle East today.
 Esau despised his birthright and God rejected him in favor of Jacob (Malachi 1:2-3).
 Then Esau married two Canaanite women and a daughter of Ishmael which upset his parents (Genesis 27-28).
 Interestingly, Noah cursed Canaan back in Genesis 9:25 for the sin of his father Ham.
 Ham, Canaan, Ishmael, and Esau are then all tied together in rebellion against God, and He has cursed them all.
 Satan continues to make their offspring a stumbling block against God's chosen people, and enemies against Israel under the umbrella of Islam.